savannahostrowski/cinest/README.md

 # Cinest 🎥

-A movie suggestion engine, build with love and Azure!
+A movie suggestion engine, built with love and Azure!
 This is a demo application for showcasing the new `azd init` flow!